qunitjs/api.qunitjs.com/config/QUnit.config.md

 ### `QUnit.config.current` (object)

-This object isn't actually a configuration property, but is listed here anyway, as its exported through `QUnit.config`.
+This object isn't actually a configuration property, but is listed here anyway, as it's exported through `QUnit.config`.
 This gives you access to some QUnit internals at runtime.
 See below for an example.

 ### `QUnit.config.filter` (string) | default: `undefined`